kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Step_by_Step_Practice_Workbook_Beginner.md

 ```

 **Why join tables?**
-- The Employees table has DepartmentID (just a number)
+- The Employees table has d.DepartmentID (just a number)
-- The Departments table has DepartmentName (the actual name)
+- The Departments table has d.DepartmentName (the actual name)
 - JOIN connects them so we can show the real d.DepartmentName names

 ### Practice 4.2: More Complex Joining (🟢 INTERMEDIATE)